 I want to make a ‘sensory garden’ in our front yard where we can sit and enjoy the power of nature – to take in the smells, sights and sounds of flowers and birds as well as to provide food for our friendly neighbourhood pollinators.
 I intentionally chose flowers that support the local ecosystem.

-Here are some seeds/flowers slated for our sensory garden:
+Here are the seed names (shown above from left to right) slated for our sensory garden:

 - Saphyr blue flax